 The standard deduction is a dollar amount that reduces your taxable income.
 It is typically adjusted up for inflation each year.
 Your standard deduction amount is based on your filing status and is subtracted from your AGI (adjusted gross income).

-For tax year 2012, the standard deduction is as follows:
+For tax year 2019, the standard deduction is as follows:

-- $12,200 for married joint filers
+- $12,200 for Single filers

-- $8,950 for head of household filers
+- $18,350 for Head of Household filers

 Note that some itemized deductions are based on a minimum (or “floor”) amount.
 This means that you can only deduct amounts that exceed the specified floor.
 There is also an income limit for taxpayers who itemize their deductions.
 If your AGI (adjusted gross income) exceeds a certain level, then a portion of itemized deductions is not permitted.

-If you decide to itemize your tax deductions, it is important to keep detailed records of those itemized deductions ? including documentation for medical expenses, property taxes, charitable donations, mortgage interest, and non-business state income taxes.
+If you decide to itemize your tax deductions, it is important to keep detailed records of those itemized deductions – including documentation for medical expenses, property taxes, charitable donations, mortgage interest, and non-business state income taxes.

-You may use IRS Tax Form 1040 Schedule A to figure your itemized deductions, and attach it to your IRS Tax Form 1040 (but not Form 1040A or Form 1040EZ).
+You may use IRS Tax Form 1040 Schedule A to report your itemized deductions, and attach it to your Form 1040 tax return.

 The Bottom Line

 All in all, both tax credits and deductions can help you pay less income tax.
 Your goal as a taxpayer should be to take full advantage of every tax credit and deduction that you qualify for.
 Just make sure you are actually eligible to claim the tax credit/deduction before marking it on your income tax return.
 Remember that misinformation on your tax return can trigger an IRS tax audit, so be careful.
-If you are unaware of which tax credits and deductions are available, consult with a tax professional who can show you the ropes.
+If you are unaware of which tax credits and deductions are available to you, consult with a tax professional who can show you the ropes.